Mount Unzen: Effects and aftermath

 Shimabara City issued an evacuation advisory for the villages near the base of Unzen on May 26, but responded to the residents' request that patrolling police officers allow them into the area to return to their homes (in preparation for prolonged evacuation).
 From the same day onward, a "district name sticker" was issued, and private cars with such a sticker were given permission to enter the evacuated area.
 For this reason, there were many residents doing laundry and field work at homes in the zone that had been declared dangerous.
-In the Kamikoba area, in particular, there were many farmers who made a living by cultivating tobacco leaf, but since they had been forced to evacuate for a long time (since the May 15th debris flows), their work grew stagnant and many of them were concerned.
+In the Kamikoba area, in particular, there were many farmers who made a living by cultivating tobacco leaf, but since they had been forced to evacuate for a long time (since the May 15 debris flows), their work grew stagnant and many of them were concerned.
 For this reason, on June 4, in collaboration with tobacco farmers in Annaka Town (which had not been evacuated), the residents of the Kamikoba area entered the evacuation zone to perform flower filling work later than usual.

 Volcanologists did not talk about the danger of pyroclastic flows initially, because they feared residents would panic, especially those still working in the evacuated area.
 Residents were warned not to enter the evacuation advisory area by Shimabara City and the media, but since May, no concrete image was given regarding the danger of pyroclastic flows compared to that of debris flows (which had caused significant damage previously), and most residents did not take the warnings seriously.
 Many misunderstood them to be mere clouds of dust.
 According to the "Investigation of Disaster Information Transmission and Residents' Responses during the 1991 Unzendake Eruption" conducted in 1992, 75% of local residents recognized debris flows as more dangerous than pyroclastic flows before June 2.
 Only 15% perceived pyroclastic flows to be more dangerous.
 Furthermore, only 5% of the residents in the Kamikoba area recognized pyroclastic flows as "very dangerous".
 As was seen in the survey results, the volcanologist's warnings were not even understood by residents living in the most dangerous areas.

-On June 3, a debris flow warning was passed out due to rain that began in the morning, and a party was held in Shiratani to celebrate the winner of the Shimabara City Council election on the 2nd.
-As a result of those two factors, most residents were withdrawn from the evacuation advisory area, and fortunately resulted in fewer victims.
+On June 3, a debris flow warning was passed out due to rain that began in the morning, and a party was held in Shiratani to celebrate the winner of the Shimabara City Council election on June 2.
+As a result of those two factors, most residents were withdrawn from the evacuation advisory area, and resulted in fewer victims.